Shani Mayer (Los Angeles/Israel)

 Zan is an avid student and teacher of Brazilian Zouk.
 Having traveled to congresses from LA to Miami and Mexico, Zan has learned from over 40 instructors to form a wide portfolio of Zouk experience.
 As a teacher, Zan focuses on principles for lead and follow that increase understanding and creativity beyond set patterns and allow dancers of any kind to communicate dynamically.
 Zan trains and teaches in NC with Rachel Meth, growing the Bull City Zouk scene to be the greatest of all time.

-Rachel is a dedicated and passionate educator and dancer as well as the founder and director of Embodied Dance.
+Rachel is a dedicated and passionate educator and dancer as well as the founder and director of EMBODIED and it’s umbrella programs.
 Her deep passion is to empower others, connect and build community, as well as to inspire an embodied and compassionate life through dance, movement, and mindfulness practices.
 Her enthusiasm for teaching has inspired both her Bachelor’s and Master’s degrees in Education.

 Lydie has been dancing since she was introduced to Jazz (or twirling around in pretty clothes) at Dancentre Studio in Chapel Hill at the ripe age of 4.
 She stumbled upon salsa dance in high school, and continued to explore latin dance through college.
 From there her passion for social dancing has only grown, to include explorations in fusion, blues, tango, and more.
 She fell in love with Brazilian zouk and began teaching under the tutelage of her personal hero, Rachel Meth.
 She is a co-founder and teacher for Triangle Zouk and is delighted to help nourish the North Carolina zouk community with this fantastic event.